 For instance, you may include debugger clauses inside the lines of code in your Widget, for a quick and easy alternative to adding breakpoints.

 By simply opening the developer tools' console (i.e, using F12 in Chrome) you will be taken directly to debugging breakpoints:

 Alternatively you may debug the Widget in the browser, either directly when using the Widget Editor or when it is already part of your Bizagi project, by follow these other instructions:

 1. Include at the end of your implementation file, a line having:

 2. Make sure you build the Widget file, include it in your project and configure it and use it in an activity form.

 Then, execute the process to view the behavior in Chrome.

-For more information about this step, refer to the Manual installation of Widgets.
+For more information about this step, refer to the Widgets Management.

 3. Use the developer options as shown when pressing F12, when running the Widget in Chrome (specifically when opening the form of the activity in which you have the Widget).